tanzim-rahman/wgs-pipeline/README.md

 ### Command line arguments

 - -h/--help
-    - Show the help dialog.
+    - Shows the help dialog.
 - -n/--run_name **NAME**
     - Sets the name of the current run to **NAME**.
 Final GRiPHin summary file has this prefix.
 - -w/--work_dir **DIR**